top of page

 “Maintaining Nadeloi is expensive,” Officer Tanaka said.
 “We do not have slaves.”

-“On my way to Nadeloi, I saw a bus heading from Nadeloi to the dock on the shore.”
+“On my way here, I saw a bus heading from Nadeloi to the dock on the shore.”

 Officer Tanaka left the room, closing her office door behind her.
-It was strange for her to leave me alone in her office.
+It felt strange for her to leave me alone in her office.
 Surely, I wasn’t her first problem customer.

-I wanted to find Lily and ask her why she acted so strangely.
-I trusted her good nature and let her plan our journey to the island.
+I had trusted my Lily’s good nature and let her plan our journey to the island.
 It was to be her surprise for me.
 But how she had treated me!
 I didn’t want to discover she wasn’t all I thought she was.

 On Officer Tanaka’s desk, I saw Lily’s handbag partially covered with paperwork.
-In it, I found her passport and wallet, none of which she would have given up willingly.
+In it, I found her passport and wallet, neither of which she would have willingly given up.
 Most of the cash we had brought from home was gone.
 I put her handbag in my backpack.
 The Melanesian woman at the vegetable shop had warned me.
 Why weren’t any Melanesians working in Nadeloi?

 Officer Tanaka returned and sat at her desk.